Using the axe-linter Connector

 --api-key api-key

-Specifies the API key to use to connect to the SaaS axe-linter instance.
-See Obtaining an axe-linter SaaS API Key for more information.
+Specifies the API key to authorize linting with the SaaS axe DevTools Linter instance or to use local linting.
+See Obtaining an axe DevTools Linter SaaS API Key for more information.

 --config filename

 Specifies the name of a YAML file containing configuration information.
+You can also use this option without a filename, and axe DevTools Connector will follow the steps in Multiple Configuration Files to locate configuration files.
 For information about the configuration file, see Configuration File.

 --filename filename